TeraBT/SoundLawDerivator/preliminary_documentation.md

 ## Code Structure Overview

-The project [sound_law_derivator](#) is organized into several packages and directories, each contributing to different aspects of the sound law derivation process.
+This project is organized into several packages and directories, each contributing to different aspects of the sound law derivation process.
 The main components of the project are:

 - **/src/auxiliary:** This package contains classes responsible for handling various auxiliary tasks, such as sequence comparison, string preprocessing, and parallel processing.
 It includes algorithms like Levenshtein distance and Needleman-Wunsch, which are critical for sequence alignment.